Todd Kim: Solicitor general for the District of Columbia

-Kim was the first solicitor general for the District of Columbia, serving from 2006 to 2017.
+Kim was the first solicitor general of the District of Columbia, serving from 2006 to 2017.
 He was appointed by Attorney General Robert J. Spagnoletti to be responsible for all of the District's appellate litigation before the District of Columbia Court of Appeals, the United States Court of Appeals for the District of Columbia Circuit, and the Supreme Court of the United States.
 In 2017, his final year as solicitor general, Kim argued on behalf of the District in the Supreme Court in District of Columbia v.
 Wesby.

 DC Court of Appeals nomination

 In February 2014, President Barack Obama nominated Kim to a seat on the District of Columbia Court of Appeals, but his nomination was not acted upon.
 On April 30, 2015, President Obama re-nominated Kim to the position, but the Senate did not take action on that nomination either.